 For Option B, you’d need to ride the passenger boat from the mainland, going back to Rio Tuba and the van/bus going back to Puerto Princesa.

-After spending six days in Balabac, I felt terrible for mainland Balabac after realizing that most of the blog posts I’ve read discouraging anyone from staying there has no truth to it.
+After spending six days in Balabac, I felt terrible for mainland Balabac after realizing that most of the blog posts I’ve read discouraging anyone from staying there have no truth to them.

 - Malaria.
 There is no outbreak in Balabac or reported cases when we stayed there.
 I don’t even remember getting bitten by mosquitoes one night when I forgot to put on insect repellant.
 We went out every night to have our dinner in our host’s nipa hut, which is surrounded by plants and trees.